Godspower Oboido

-Godspower Oboido (born 10 November 1988) is a Nigerian poet and cultural activist.
-He is the founder of the Nigerian Council for Cultural Diplomacy and Research.
-His poetic voice has been compared to that of Christopher Okigbo and Leopold Senghor, two all-time leading figures of African poetry and influences that clearly mark Oboido's style of poetry.
+Godspower Oboido (born 10 November 1988) is a Nigerian poet and Christian preacher.
+His poetic voice has been compared to that of Christopher Okigbo and Leopold Senghor, two all-time leading figures of African poetry and influences that mark Oboido's style of poetry.

 Biography

 Early life

 The last child of his parents, Godspower Oboido was born in Benin City, Edo State, Nigeria.
 He completed his primary school education in Benin City and went to High Schools in Benin City and Iyede, a small town in Delta State.

 Career

 Literary career

-Godspower Oboido began writing in Lagos after an unsuccessful attempt to pursue a career in film.
-In the beginning, he wrote many screenplays and stage plays, including "Shut up and sit down" which he self-published.
+Godspower Oboido began writing in Lagos after an unsuccessful attempt to pursue a film career.
+In the beginning, he wrote many screenplays and stage plays, including "Shut Up and Sit Down" which he self-published.
 He returned to Benin City where he started writing poetry.
 He said he had a longing to paint with words and slowly deviated from visual art.

-In 2014, Oboido's first book of poetry, Songs of a Chicken Bone was released in Canada.
+In 2014, Oboido's first book of poetry, Songs of a Chicken Bone was released in Canada by Nsemia Publishers.

 The poet has been published in The Istanbul Review, Saraba Magazine, African writer, Nathaniel Turner, The Star, and elsewhere.
 In an article on National Mirror Newspaper, the poet was named alongside seven other writers, as the future of Nigerian Literature.